DataFire/Integrations/integrations/generated/amazonaws_kinesis/README.md

   * items [PutRecordsResultEntry](#putrecordsresultentry)

 ### Record
-* Record `object`: The unit of data of the Amazon Kinesis stream, which is composed of a sequence number, a partition key, and a data blob.
+* Record `object`: The unit of data of the Kinesis data stream, which is composed of a sequence number, a partition key, and a data blob.
   * ApproximateArrivalTimestamp [Timestamp](#timestamp)
   * Data **required** [Data](#data)
   * EncryptionType [EncryptionType](#encryptiontype)